xySaad/bindjs/docs/BINDJS-JOURNEY.md

 };
 ```

-> 🔸 Now, you can create nested, chainable elements.
+> Now, you can create nested, chainable elements.
 This makes building UI declarative and readable without needing JSX or frameworks.
 >

 Here’s a working [example app](https://github.com/xySaad/bindjs/blob/main/examples/cofeeList.html) that demonstrates the approach.

 ---

-## Reactivity
+## Asyncrounous components

 First, we will …